 We're building a dream!

-The Bronx is almost the size of Philadelphia, has 190,000 children under the age of nine, and is the only borough in New York City without an educational and cultural facility geared solely to young children and their caregivers.
+The Bronx is almost the size of Philadelphia, has 190,000 children under the age of nine, and until now was the only borough in New York City without an educational and cultural facility geared solely to young children and their caregivers.

 Bright, open theme-based areas with interactive activities exploring the arts, culture, science, community, natural resources, the environment and the richness of the Bronx